Cross-talk and interference enhance information capacity of a signaling pathway: Results

-\section{Noise correlations enhance capacity}
+\subsection{Noise correlations enhance capacity}

-First, we quantify how correlations in read-out noise enhance rate of information transmission, following closely the approach of \cite{BialekPRE1}.
-Consider two transcription factors with concentrations $c_1$ and $c_2$ that regulate expression level of a gene (denoted as $g$) through receptor binding readouts $n_{1,2}$.
-To carry information $c_{1,2}$ must take on a range of values.
+First, we quantify how correlations in noise of multiple inputs enhance rate of information transmission, following closely the approach of \citep{BialekPRE1}.
+Consider two transcription factors with concentrations $c_1$ and $c_2$ that regulate expression level of a gene (denoted as $g$).
 These values can vary for example as a function of space, as in the case of morphogens along an embryo.
 The frequency of observing a particular concentration occurrence $c_1$ and $c_2$ is given by $P_{TF}(c_1,c_2)$.
-The information content is maximized when this distribution is uniform, or all concentrations equally likely.
-Of course, our aim is not to maximize information content in $c_{1,2}$, but rather the information conveyed to the expression level $g$.
+The entropy --or uncertainty-- of the inputs is maximized when this distribution is uniform, or all concentrations equally likely, which implies that the maximum amount of information is gained when the TF concentrations are determined precisely.
+Of course, our aim is not to maximize the entropy in $c_{1,2}$, but rather the information conveyed to the expression level $g$.

-For now, we neglect the details of the read-out mechanism ($c$ to $n$) and focus on regulation control from $c_{1,2}$ to $g$.
 The noise in the expression levels results in a distribution of $g$ for fixed TF concentrations, $P(g|c_1,c_2)$.
 Equivalently, we can fix the expression level $g$ and consider the corresponding distribution of TFs, $P(c_1,c_2|g)$, assuming that there is unique set of inputs for every value of $g$.
 The two distributions are related by Bayes' rule.
-The amount of information communicated from $c_{1,2}$ to $g$ is given by the mutual information between the distributions of $c_{1,2}$ and $g$ \cite{Shannon},
+The amount of information communicated from $c_{1,2}$ to $g$ is given by the mutual information between the distributions of $c_{1,2}$ and $g$ \citep{Shannon},

 where the distribution of expression level $g$ is given by $P_{exp}(g) = \int dc_1 dc_2 P(g|c_1,c_2)P_{TF}(c_1,c_2)$.

 We assume that the noise in $c_{1,2}$ for a fixed expression level $g$ is small and distributed as a Gaussian around the mean value $\bar{\vc}(g)$,